Articles

 Privacy regulations are redefining how organizations approach application risk management.
 But rather than viewing these regulations as hurdles, organizations should see them as a roadmap for mitigating application security risk.
 They serve as guiding principles to cultivate a culture of security and accountability.
 It’s not just about data protection but also about understanding applications, their associated data, and potential risks.

-What is an application risk assessment?
+What is an application security risk assessment?

-By following the steps below, your organization can develop a proactive application risk management program that addresses potential risks head-on, promotes accountability, and fosters a culture of security.
+By following the steps below, your organization can develop a proactive application security risk management program that addresses potential risks head-on, promotes accountability, and fosters a culture of security.
 It’s a journey, not a one-time event, but the pay-off in enhanced security measures and compliance is worth the effort.

 Here’s a step-by-step guide to help you build a robust and resilient program: